akdsco/next/DOCUMENTATION.md

    | First CPU Idle                   |   9.9s |
    | First Meaningful Paint           |   2.8s |

- If we compare the result, we can clearly see the slow down.
-The application runs the fastest on Desktop with high speed connection.
-The desktop slow 4G simulation shows slow down and further decline on Mobile.
+ If we compare the result, we can clearly see the slowdown.
+The application runs the fastest on Desktop with a high speed connection.
+The desktop slow 4G simulation shows slowdown and further decline on Mobile.
 Let's examine it in %:

  Percentage of slowdown - Desktop HS -> Desktop 4G Slow